Singapore Zoo: Animals and exhibits

 Orangutans have been a major attraction of the Singapore Zoo since its opening.
-The zoo houses both Bornean orangutans and Sumatran orangutans.
+The zoo houses both Bornean and Sumatran orangutans.
 A female Sumatran orangutan named Ah Meng became an icon for tourism, appearing in several tourism advertisements.
 She hosted the 'Breakfast with Orangutans' program, where visitors were allowed to take pictures and interact with her.
 Ah Meng died on 8 February 2008 of old age at 47 years old.
 Ishta, Ah Meng's granddaughter, was chosen to take over the namesake of Ah Meng.
-Other area home to sun bears, pileated gibbons, and asian small-clawed otters.